Kong/docs.konghq.com/app/_hub/kong-inc/jwt/index.md

 [Auth0](https://auth0.com/) is a popular solution for Authorization, and relies heavily on JWTs.
 Auth0 relies on RS256, does not base64 encode, and publicly hosts the public key certificate used to sign tokens.
-Account name is referred to as "COMPANYNAME" for the sake of the guide.
+Account name is referred to as `COMPANYNAME` for the sake of the examples.

 To get started, create a Service and a Route that uses that Service.
 _Note: Auth0 does not use base64-encoded secrets._